jfelipeosorio/kinetick/README.md

 # Using kernels to solve kinetic equations

-Solving kinetic equations using kernels
+Solving kinetic equations using kernels.
+Change.